Water Meter Gateway

 - Remote mesh commands.
 Send

 set-default-meter,clear-db,reboot,ping,query-status,set-samplingto any node by ID, over the mesh, without needing direct WiFi reach. - Daily "By Node" email.
-Each morning, sends a summary of each Node's default-meter reading to multiple recipients via SMTP.
+Each morning, sends a summary of each Node's default-meter reading to every configured recipient, one message per address so recipients never see each other.
 Supports add/remove recipients without rebuild.

 - Keepalive pings.
 Pings every known client every 60 seconds to keep CC1101 PLLs warm and surface dead nodes early.